 Limitations on section size make it impossible for every student to arrange a schedule which will meet personal convenience in every instance.
 The student's academic obligations must take precedence over personal commitments, including employment.
 Students may drop a scheduled class(es) within the published registration dates posted on Self-Service.

-Students who are in the American Honors Program, Educational Opportunity Fund Program (EOF), Health Programs, JFK Muhlenberg Harold B. and Dorothy A. Snyder Schools of Nursing and Medical Imaging, Trinitas School of Nursing/RWJ Barnabas Health, and Rutgers SHRP will meet with and do all registrations through the program advisor.
+Students who are in the American Honors Program, Educational Opportunity Fund Program (EOF), Health Programs, JFK Muhlenberg Harold B. and Dorothy A. Snyder Schools of Nursing and Medical Imaging, Trinitas School of Nursing/RWJ Barnabas Health.